runame/cbl-cambridge.github.io/content/publications/heald-nature-2021.md

 </div>
 <div>
 <b>On the cover:</b>
-A model of motor learning explains how we manage a repetroire of distinct memories appropriate for handling objects such as a cup, die or counter.
+A model of motor learning explains how we manage a repertoire of distinct memories appropriate for handling objects such as a cup, die or counter.
 The model determines when to create a new memory and how existing memories are expressed and updated using a full probabilistic treatment of the problem of motor control in the face of stochasticity in our environment (such as the roll of a dice) as well as in our senses and muscles.
 Image credit and design: Daniel Wolpert.
 </div>